isabella232/magic-products-distribution-service/README.md

 Once deposited, a record can be withdrawn (reset) manually by:

 * discarding changes to modified files within the catalogue mock using [git](https://stackoverflow.com/a/692329)
-* ... remove directory for resource from SharePoint
+* removing the directory for the Resource from SharePoint

-... add an issue to document how to reset the staging instance of the Downloads Proxy to use the production instance lookup file.
+**Note:** You need suitable permissions to run this script:

-**Note:** This test script is not representative of how code for this service will be written.
+* you need to be a member of the MAGIC Microsoft Office365 Team

-**Note:** You need suitable permissions (being a member of MAGIC) to perform these instructions.
+* you need to have access access to an AWS IAM principle with the `BAS-ADD-Catalogue-Downloads-Proxy-Function-Write-Staging` IAM customer managed policy attached

 **Note:** This test script is not representative of how code for this service will be written.